rgolubtsov/virtblkiosim/README.md

 MASQUERADE  all  --  10.0.2.0/24          anywhere
 ```

-If there are no any of DHCP clients running &ndash; for instance if the network is configured to utilize static IP addressing &ndash; it needs to run a DHCP client daemon against the `tap0` interface:
+~~If there are no any of DHCP clients running &ndash; for instance if the network is configured to utilize static IP addressing &ndash; it needs to run a DHCP client daemon against the `tap0` interface:~~

 ```
-$ sudo dhcpcd -qb tap0
+$ sudo dhcpcd -qb tap0  # <== Note: Though this is generally applicable, looks quite redundant and unneeded in this case (see below).
 ```

+Instead, run the following command: `$ sudo ip link set tap0 up` (it is already presented above, just after adding the `tap0` interface).
+It will bring the interface up.

 Next, run the VDE switch to acquire carrier: